 Why is Betway the Best?

-Betway is one of the best international sportsbooks online.
+Betway is one of the offshore betting sportsbooks online.
 Their focus is more on European and British sports, but they have a large assortment of markets for both NFL (American) football and football (soccer).
 They offer new players a 100% Sign-Up Bonus up to $100.